Approval Process for Instructional Materials & Courses

 2. Submit the completed forms, Request for Copyright Change Form, Reader Review Forms, Software Instructional Material Approval (SIMA) form (for online or computer based materials), and a complete sample copy of the textbook/kit or support material to the appropriate Content Facilitator (depending on subject - e.g. English, Math, Science, Social Studies, CTE). * This must go to the Content Facilitator first, please do not submit to the Deputy Superintendent.

 3. The Content Facilitator will submit the completed forms and sample materials to the Deputy Superintendent of Achievement, Learning, & Leadership or his designee (Curriculum & Instruction Director) for final review.
 The Deputy Superintendent of Achievement, Learning, & Leadership may override the adoption process and approve materials that have new copyright dates on materials that have less than a 25% change in content.
-The submitter must verify with the vendor about percentage of content changes and supply documentation clearly stating percent of change.
+The submitter must verify with the vendor about percentage of content changes and supply written documentation clearly stating percent of change.